0933169121kiattisak/Video-search/README.md

-This code is a React application that creates a video search and playback interface.
+# Header This code is a React application that creates a video search and playback interface.
 Let me break down its key components and functionality:

 Core Dependencies and Functionality:
 Uses react-player for video playback